 So if your admins will be signing in with SSO, make sure they pass

 admin:accept.
 If they don't, they won't be able to access the admin console.

 How to set it up

-Check out our Developer documentation for the technical details on getting this set up.
+Check out this article for the technical details on getting this set up.

 Wait!
 I don't want my admins to sign in with SSO at all!